-Jonathan C. Diokno, 45, Filipino, First Senior Vice President, is the Head of the Global Filipino Banking Segment.
-Prior to his assumption to this role on September 14, 2018, he was the Head of Retail Banking Group.
+Jonathan C. Diokno, 44, Filipino, First Senior Vice President, is the Head of the Retail Banking Group.
 He previously worked at Banco De Oro Unibank where he handled roles as Head of BDO Remittance Origination, Head of Business Development.
 He also had employment with Citibank where he was Head of Sales for Cash Management under Global Relationship Banking (Multinational Accounts) and at Standard Chartered Bank where he was a Manager for Business Development.
 He also had a stint at Bank of the Philippine Islands where he handled various roles such as Sales Officer, Operations and Customer Service Officer, Cash Operations Unit Officer.
 He started his career in banking under the Junior Officer Training Program of Citytrust Banking Corporation.
 Mr. Diokno graduated from the University of the Philippines with a Bachelor of Science major in Business Administration in 1994.
-(Resigned effective January 31, 2019) Lourdes Bernadette M. Ferrer, 60, Filipino, First Senior Vice-President, is the Head of the Trust and Investments Group.
-Prior to joining the Bank in September 2000, she held various related positions in Solidbank Corporation and the International Corporate Bank.
-She graduated from the University of the Philippines with a Bachelor of Science degree in Statistics and likewise obtained her Master's Degree in Business Administration from the same university.
-(Retired effective May 27, 2018)
+(Resigned effective January 31, 2019)